-Approximately 70 miles of the Greater Yellowstone Trail carries users over the remains of two abandoned railroad branch lines originating in Ashton, ID, where they depart from the main Union Pacific Line.
-These lines were driven by the tourism potential of Yellowstone National park and regional agricultural business.
+Approximately 70 miles of the Greater Yellowstone Trail carries users over the routes of two abandoned railroad branch lines originating in Ashton, ID, where they depart from the main Union Pacific Line.
+These lines were driven by the tourism potential of Yellowstone National Park and regional agricultural business.

 The Ashton to West Yellowstone branch was completed in 1908 and connected passengers and freight to West Yellowstone, MT, which is the west entrance to Yellowstone National Park.
-This line was approximately 54 miles in length and followed the Henry's Fork river east from Ashton before joining the Warm River and climbing up to the Island Park plateau and ultimately climbing Reas Pass to 6,834 feet.
-At Reas Pass the line crossed into Montana and dropped into the south arm of the Madison River valley before reaching West Yellowstone.
+This line was approximately 54 miles in length and followed the Henry's Fork of the Snake River east from Ashton upstream to the Warm River confluence.
+It then ascended up into the Island Park Recreation Area for 38 miles and crossed

+Reas Pass at 6,834 feet.
+At Reas Pass the line crossed into Montana and dropped into the south arm of the Madison River Valley before reaching West Yellowstone.
 This line served as one of the primary tourist routes to Yellowstone National Park and gained notoriety for its monumental effort to clear the tracks of snow each spring which could result in trains passing through snow drifts up to 30 feet in depth.
 Railroad operations were terminated in 1978 with the line being abandoned in 1979.
-The majority of the line traverses National Forest and within the Caribou-Targhee National Forest in Idaho, the rail bed was preserved as a trail accessible to motorized and non-motorized uses.
+The majority of the line traverses national forest and lies within the Caribou-Targhee National Forest.
+Most of the rail bed was preserved as a trail accessible to motorized and non-motorized uses.
 The first eight miles from Ashton to the Warm River Campground has reverted to private ownership and represents a gap in the existing trail system.
 Within the Custer-Gallatin National Forest in Montana the rail bed has been abandoned and is currently not in use.
 Five bridges over the upper Madison River have been removed and would need to be restored to reactivate the railroad bed as a trail.